Ask Us: What's the progress of vaccinations in congregate living facilities? - Salisbury Post

 A reader asked about the progress of nursing home and assisted living vaccinations in Rowan County.
 Representatives of two local nursing homes spoke to the Post about experiences with the federal program, but local data couldn’t be obtained in time for publication.

-The Rowan County Health Department said it was unable to provide relevant data.
-Meanwhile, the Centers for Disease Control and Prevention only provides state-level data.
+The Rowan County Health Department said it was unable to provide relevant information.
+The Centers for Disease Control and Prevention only provides state-level data.
 County-specific data for the federal program is not available on the N.C.
 Department of Health and Human Services website.
 Representatives of the department acknowledged receipt of a request for data sent Wednesday, but did not provide information in time for publication.
 Other requests for information were not returned.

 Elmcroft of Salisbury, an assisted living and specialized memory care facility on Mooresville Road, held its second of three planned vaccination clinics last week, said Cynthia Boone, its executive director.
 All but four residents and 88% of staff members have received a vaccination, she said.